mechawla/bots-ws/readme.md

 For this workshop, we will test it with Skype channel.

 1. In the Bot Service blade, click Channels under Bot Management.
-2. You will see that Skype and Web Chat are already connected.
+2. In "Add a featured channel", click on Skype to configure that channel.
+3. Leave the defaults for everything and click on 'Publish' which will bring you to the final page.
+   Skype channel is already published in preview by default so no need to publish again.
+4. Cancel and come out of the page.
+Now you will see Skype as a running channel in the top section.
-3. Click on 'Skype' which will take you to a page to login to skype app.
+5. Click on 'Skype' which will take you to a page to login to skype app.
-4. Use your personal credentials to connect.
+6. Use your personal credentials to connect.
-5. Once connected, you will see the bot in your contact list.
+7. Once connected, you will see the bot in your contact list.
 Start conversing and have fun!

 ## How to run this locally on your machines